Grummus/spigotti/README.md

 -Run ./install.sh
 -Enter the serverdir you used before, the server type, and the Minecraft version

-When you SSH onto your server just run ./minecraftserver.sh and it'll do the rest ;)
+When you SSH onto your server just run 'minecraftserver' and it'll do the rest ;)